The Bankrate promise

 How much money can I get from the Pell Grant?

-Also be aware that the amount you receive can vary based on factors like your Expected Family Contribution, the cost of your school, whether you attend school full time or part time and any plans you have to attend school for a full academic year or less than that.
+The amount you receive in Pell Grant aid will vary based on factors like your expected family contribution (EFC), the cost of your school, whether you attend school full time or part time and your enrollment plans.

-Eligible students can receive the Pell Grant each year they’re enrolled, up to 12 semesters or roughly six years.
+Eligible students can receive the Pell Grant each year they’re enrolled, up to 12 terms or roughly six years.
+Students who enroll for three terms in an academic year may be able to receive up to 150 percent of their scheduled Pell Grant award for that year.

 Am I eligible for a Pell Grant?